Chaetognatha

 The Chaetognatha /kiː'tɒgn@θ@/ or chaetognaths /ˈkiːtɒgnæθs/ (meaning bristle-jaws) are a phylum of predatory marine worms that are a major component of plankton worldwide.
 Commonly known as arrow worms, they are mostly pelagic; however about 20% of the known species are benthic, and can attach to algae and rocks.
 They are found in all marine waters, from surface tropical waters and shallow tide pools to the deep sea and polar regions.
 Most chaetognaths are transparent and are torpedo shaped, but some deep-sea species are orange.
 They range in size from 2 to 120 mm.

 Chaetognaths were first recorded by the Dutch naturalist Martinus Slabber in 1775.
 As of 2021, biologists recognize 133 modern species assigned to over 26 genera and eight families.
 Despite the limited diversity of species, the number of individuals is large.

 Arrow worms are strictly related to and possibly belonging to Gnathifera, a clade of protostomes that do not belong to either Ecdysozoa or Lophotrochozoa.

 Anatomy

 Drawing of ten different chaetognath species, showing morphological similarity and diversity.

 Chaetognaths are transparent or translucent dart-shaped animals covered by a cuticle.
 They range in length between 1.5 mm to 105 mm in the Antarctic species Pseudosagitta gazellae.
 Body size, either between individuals in the same species or between different species, seems to increase with decreasing temperature.
 The body is divided into a distinct head, trunk, and tail.
-About 80% of the body is occupied by primary longitudinal muscles.
+The longitudinal musculature, which makes up approximately 80% of the body's volume, contracts against a hydrostatic skeleton consisting of a fluid-filled body cavity enclosed by the cuticle and a dense sheath of helically arranged collagen fibrils.
+Also a transverse musculature is present in most representants of order Phragmophora (vestigial in Eukrohniidae), but is absent in Aphragmophora.